The information on this page describes how the Privacy Act 1988 (Privacy Act) applies to the Australian Government’s COVIDSafe app.

 You can delete the app from your phone at any time.
 This will delete all digital handshakes from your phone and will stop your phone creating any new digital handshakes.

-You can also request the deletion of your registration data (your name, mobile phone number, age range and postcode) from the National COVIDSafe Data Store, using this online form.
+You can also request the deletion of your registration data (your name, mobile phone number, age range and postcode) and your record of close contacts from the National COVIDSafe Data Store, using this online form.

-You cannot ask for your ‘digital handshake’ data, which may be held in the National COVIDSafe Data Store as a result of you or other users uploading their data, to be deleted.
+You cannot ask for your ‘digital handshake’ data, which may be held in the National COVIDSafe Data Store as a result of other users uploading their close contacts, to be deleted.
+However, if your registration information is deleted this means that any digital handshakes that are uploaded to the National COVIDSafe Data Store by others who you have come into close contact with will not be able to be linked back to you.

 Once the Health Minister has determined that the COVIDSafe app is no longer needed to prevent or control the spread of the virus, all data in the National COVIDSafe Data Store will be deleted as soon as is reasonably practicable, and users will be informed.